 Drivers can still be sued if they cause an accident that results in another person’s serious injury or death.
 That’s where liability coverage comes in.

-Before July 1, 2020: Drivers have to buy a minimum of $20,000 of coverage for one person injured or killed in an accident and $40,000 of coverage for accidents with two or more people injured or killed.
+Previously, drivers had to buy a minimum of $20,000 of coverage for one person injured or killed in an accident and $40,000 of coverage for accidents with two or more people injured or killed.

 Each state sets its own rules for what information insurance companies can or can’t use when pricing auto insurance.